 - ✓ When approval from the full committee is received, schedule an oral defense of the thesis: - Confirm date with the committee and MS & PhD Graduate Director - Confirm availability of room - ✓ Provide the Department with an approved final copy of the thesis.
 NOTE: the thesis should be bound AFTER the defense in the event the Committee requires minor changes as a result of the defense. - ✓ Notify the Graduate Program Coordinator of the defense date and title of the thesis. - ✓ A room will be reserved and a public notice will be posted for the defense.
 A minimum of two weeks' notice (14 days) must be allowed for posting of the defense.
-A copy of the prepared M-Form and Graduation Information Form will be prepared and placed in the student's mailbox (see section on M-Form).
+A copy of the prepared M-form and Graduation Information Form will be prepared and emailed to the student. (see section on M-Form).